krzemmm/Poznan_House_Prices/README.md

 ## Data

-For this project, data on real estate transactions in Poznan was used, including features such as number of rooms, location, area, year of construction, floor, number of floors in the building, and sale price.
+For this project, data on real estate transactions in Poznan was used, including features such as number of rooms, location, area, year of construction, floor, and sale price.
 This data was collected from publicly available sources, such as advertising websites and real estate portals.
-The data was preprocessed and cleaned in advance to prepare it for analysis and machine learning.

 ## Method